garywei944/garywei944/README.md

 I also care about theoretical and mathematical foundations.
 I wanted to become a mathematician when I was a freshman.

-I also do beginner level exploitation and reverse engineering stuffs.
+I also do beginner level exploitation and reverse engineering challenges.
 I enjoy solving CTF challenges and used to have fun with them.

-I play league, play PC games, and watch anime.
+I play League of Legends, play PC games, and watch anime.
 I really like the anime STEINS;GATE and my dream is to be a mad scientist.

 我的母语是中文，I'm studying in US, 日本語も私の専攻です。